-- 12.8.1 The minimum over rate to be achieved in this competition shall be 15.79 overs per hour. - 12.8.2 The actual over rate shall be calculated at the end of each innings by the umpires. - 12.8.3 In calculating the actual over rate for the match, allowances will be given as follows:
+- 12.8.1 The minimum over rate to be achieved in this competition shall be 16 overs per hour. - 12.8.2 The actual over rate shall be calculated at the end of each innings by the umpires. - 12.8.3 In calculating the actual over rate for the match, allowances will be given as follows: - 12.8.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.8.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews (if applicable); - 12.8.3.4 The time lost as a result of time wasting by the batting side; and - 12.8.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side - 12.8.4 In the event of any time allowances being granted to the fielding team under clause 12.8.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate. - 12.8.5 In addition to the allowances as provided for above: - 12.8.5.1 an additional allowance of 1 minute will be given for each of the 6th, 7th, 8th and 9th wickets taken during an innings.

-- 12.8.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.8.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews (if applicable); - 12.8.3.4 The time lost as a result of time wasting by the batting side; and - 12.8.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side - 12.8.4 In the event of any time allowances being granted to the fielding team under clause 12.8.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate. - 12.8.5 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate. - 12.8.6 The current over rate of the fielding team (+/- overs compared to the minimum rate required), to be advised by the match officials every 30 minutes as a minimum, shall be displayed on a scoreboard or replay screen (where possible)
+- 12.8.6 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate. - 12.8.7 The current over rate of the fielding team (+/- overs compared to the minimum rate required), to be advised by the match officials every 4 overs as a minimum, shall be displayed on a scoreboard (where possible)